The Complete Guide to SEO-Friendly URL Structure

 2. URL Length

 While there is no strict character limit for SEO, shorter URLs tend to perform better.
 URLs over 2048 characters may be truncated by browsers and servers.
-For optimal readability and shareability, keep your URLs descriptive but concise.
+For optimal readability and shareability, keep your URL paths under 75 characters.
 Extremely long URLs with many path segments or parameters can signal low-quality or deeply buried content.

 3. Lowercase Characters